Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Content Syndication Stage – Summary
+WordPress Traffic Automation Blueprint: Automated Content Syndication Phase – Summary

-Once your website and plugins have been fully set up and expertly configured, all you have to do is post great content on a regular basis to automatically drive web traffic.
+Once your WordPress site and plugins have been configured and fully set up, all you have to do then is publish great content on a regular basis to begin bringing more web traffic organically.

-Once you have configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is covered in the next section of our WordPress Traffic Automation System series.
+Once you have expertly configured your WordPress site, the next step is to optimize the process.
+This step is covered in the next article in our WordPress Traffic Automation Blueprint series.

 This is the end of Part Four